raygun101/MarkupKit/README.md

 Autolayout in iOS (as well as Mac OS X) is implemented via layout constraints, which are instances of the `NSLayoutConstraint` class.
 While layout constraints are powerful, they can be cumbersome to work with.
 MarkupKit provides several classes that simplify the process of adding autolayout to an iOS application.
 They encode specific layout behaviors in `UIView` subclasses whose sole responsibility is managing the arrangement of an application's user interface elements:

 * `LMRowView` - view that arranges subviews in a horizontal line
-* `LMColumnView` - view that arranges subviews in a vertical line, optionally grouping nested subviews into columns
+* `LMColumnView` - view that arranges subviews in a vertical line
 * `LMLayerView` - view that arranges subviews in layers, like a stack of transparencies

 These classes use layout constraints internally, but abstract the details away from the developer.
 When used in markup, they can help the developer more easily visualize the resulting output.
 However, they can also be created and manipulated programmatically to provide dynamic layout behavior.